-No. Under Virginia law an, an equine activity sponsor (or landowner) is not liable for the injury of a participant in equine activities.
+No. Under Virginia law, an equine activity sponsor (or landowner) is not liable for the injury of a participant in equine activities.
 In addition, all members of the hunt sign a waiver, doubly protecting the landowner and the hunt from liability.

 2) Will this prevent me from hunting?

 No. We are a big fan of our landowners who are hunters themselves, because we know that you care about your property and steward it to create better habitat for deer, turkey, and other game which will in turn create better habitat for our game.
 Our hunting of your property does not have a negative affect on deer or turkey.
 Our hounds are trained only to hunt fox and occasionally coyote.
 We will work around our landowners’ hunting schedules during bow and black powder season and usually do not hunt at all during rifle season for safety reasons.

 3) Will this upset my livestock and/or hurt my crops?